nextstrain/cli/doc/installation.md

 This runner is not directly supported on Windows, but you can use [WSL2][] to "switch" to Linux and run the above setup command.

-### Native
+### Ambient

-The "native" runner allows you to use the Nextstrain CLI with your own ambient setup, for when you cannot or do not want to have Nextstrain CLI manage its own environment.
+The "ambient" runner allows you to use the Nextstrain CLI with your own ambient setup, for when you cannot or do not want to have Nextstrain CLI manage its own environment.

-However, you will need to make sure all of the Nextstrain software dependencies are available locally or "natively" on your computer.
+However, you will need to make sure all of the Nextstrain software dependencies are available locally or "ambiently" on your computer.
 A common way to do this is by manually using [Conda][] to manage your own environment that includes the required software, however you're responsible for making sure the correct software is installed and kept up-to-date.
 It is also possible to install the